 Pomeroy Center: Allen Player and Victor Ha

 Teaching has long been called one of the most noble and valuable of all professions.
 I couldn’t agree more.
-Unfortunately, teaching as a profession is also for the most part undervalued, underserved, and most of all underpaid.
-But beyond mainstream teachers are the individuals who choose to work with kids and adults with disabilities.
+Unfortunately, teaching as a profession is also for the most part undervalued, under-served, and most of all, underpaid.
+Beyond mainstream teachers are the individuals who choose to work with kids and adults with disabilities.
 Special ed teachers are a rare breed with skills far beyond what’s required for mainstream teaching.
-For them establishing rapport to successfully communicate with students--always a priority for any teacher—can be an immense challenge as those they teach have challenges ranging from non-verbal to permanent physical impairment.
+For them, establishing rapport to successfully communicate with students--always a priority for any teacher—can be an immense challenge as those they teach have challenges ranging from non-verbal to permanent physical impairment.
 The men and women who teach our kids and adults with disabilities are my heroes.
 They are truly angels among us.

-As for Patrick’s teachers, I’ve saved the best for last.
-For the past two years he’s been part of a program called Access offered through the San Francisco Unified School District at the ARC Center.
+With Patrick’s current teachers, I’ve saved the best for last.
+For the past two years he’s been part of a program called Access SFUSD offered through the San Francisco Unified School District at the ARC Center.
 Access is a unique program offering young adults with disabilities life and vocational experiences using the community as a classroom.
 It’s the brainchild of program director and special education teacher Heidi Seretan.
 Working with her are Jen Kabbabe, special education transition teacher, and Ashley Saks, paraprofessional.

 Recently I sat down with the three of them because I wanted to know more about the program and about them.
 What led them to become special ed teachers?
 How did a unique program like Access come about?
 How do they teach students with such a wide range of disabilities?
 Finally, what do they want the world to know about young adults with disabilities?
 Here is our conversation.